 The Office of Faculty Development hosts day long Scholarly Writing Retreats on the last Friday of each month throughout the academic year in the Faculty Commons which offers ample space for writing at large tables, workstations with computers, two collaborative workrooms, wireless Internet access, and a view of the Pioneer Valley.
 You are welcome to join for an hour, come and go to accommodate unexpected meetings, or spend the entire day in the company of your colleagues.
-Entry requires a valid UMass Amherst UCard.
-Please complete the online registration process required by the library to have your UCard programmed for entry.

 Off-site May Scholarly Writing Retreats

 OFD hosts an off-site Scholarly Writing Retreat every May which helps faculty jump-start their summer writing projects.
 This highly-rated event offers faculty a comfortable and collegial environment, in a beautiful location in which to work on scholarly projects.
 Breakout sessions and individual consultations are offered on effective writing, setting writing goals and developing a competitive proposal for funding.
 Continental breakfast and a catered lunch are provided along with coffee and tea throughout the day.
-The next May off-site retreat will be held in 2021.